R-S-A/belenios/README.md

 ### Key generation

-To generate a keypair, run:

-    belenios-tool trustee-keygen

-It will generate two files, `XXXXXXXX.public` and `XXXXXXXX.private`, containing respectively the public and the private key.
-Send the public key file to the server administrator, and keep the private key with extreme care.
+This version supports a threshold cryptosystem where only a subset of the trustees are needed to decrypt the election outcome.
+The key generation is an interactive protocol between all trustees.

+The `demo/demo.sh` script executes the key generation protocol with 3 trustees, where only 2 of them are needed for decryption.

 ### Partial decryption

 To compute your decryption share, set `/path/to/election` up as described in the _Voter's guide_ section above, and run:

-    belenios-tool election --dir /path/to/election --privkey /path/to/privkey decrypt > partial_decryption.json
+    belenios-tool election --dir /path/to/election --privkey /path/to/privkey decrypt --trustee-id i > partial_decryption.json

 and send `partial_decryption.json` to the election administrator.